Employee at Lake Oswego elementary school presumed to have coronavirus

 The person believed to be infected lives in Washington County and is an employee at Forest Hills Elementary School in Lake Oswego, according to Oregon Health Authority.

+"At this point it appears that this person likely only had close contact with a few individuals; they will be asked to stay home from work or school for two weeks," de la Cruz said.

-An email sent from the Lake Oswego School District Friday night says the school will be closed through Wednesday, March 4.
-The school will be deeply cleaned.
+A separate email sent from the district said Forest Hills Elementary School will be closed through Wednesday, March 4.
+De la Cruz said the decision to close the school was made out of an abundance of caution.
+The school will be deep cleaned during the closure.

 All activities at district schools are canceled this weekend.
-It's expected other schools in the district will be operational on Monday.
+It's expected all schools in the district, except for Forest Hills, will be open on Monday.

+Authorities are working to identify people who were in close contact with the person and may have been exposed.
+The employee was last at the school on Feb.
+19.

 “Our first concern is for this individual, to make sure they’re being cared for and is able to recover,” Allen said.
 “Our next priority is finding out who this individual had contact with and make sure they know about their risks, and to let them know how they can get care if they need it.
 We said this was a fast-moving situation, and that has proved to be true.”